5genesis/Dispatcher/robottest/README.md

 ## Configuration

 The testing environment needs to be configured before starting the container.
-The `environment.rc`file needs to be edited to adapt it to the local environment:
+The `environment.rc`, in the `config` folder, file needs to be edited to adapt it to the local environment:

     # Test variables

     TEST_EMAIL=<user e-mail address>
     API_URL=<Dispatcher API URL.
 Example: https://192.168.33.116:8082>
     VIM_NAME=<VIM name.
 Example: malagacore>

+> Alternatively, these environment variables can be modified on runtime by editing the file above and running the `reload_env.sh` script to reload the values.

 ## Execution